Markyate: Facilities

 Markyate has two junior schools: Markyate JMI (state) and Beechwood Park School (independent).
 The latter is south-west of the village in Beechwood Park, the site of a former Benedictine nunnery.
 Adjacent to the park was an Army Y-station during the Second World War.
 Beechwood Park lent its name to a song by the Zombies, written by the group's bassist Chris White.
 The song has since been covered by Beck in live shows.

 The parish church of St John Markyate dates from the 18th century, and retains some round-arched windows from that time.
 Due to enlargement in the nineteenth century it now appears gothic from most directions.
 St John's is home to a worshipping community of the Church of England and is part of the united parish of Flamstead and Markyate.

 From its height in the coaching era, only two public houses now remain in the village: the Plume of Feathers and the Swan.
 The White Hart closed in the early 1970s, followed by the Red Lion at the end of 2009 and Sun Inn in 2014, all of which became private dwellings.
-A micro-pub 'the Local' opened within the village in 2016.
-Being near the M1 motorway and Luton Airport, there is a large three-star Holiday Inn hotel just south-east of the village.

-Markyate has four Indian restaurants including Saffron (on the A5183) plus The Pavilion, Markyate Tandoori, and Markyate Spice all on the High Street, with the latter being named Best Chef at the Curry Life Awards 2018.
+Markyate has three Indian restaurants including Malaraj (on the A5183) plus Olive Naturally, and Markyate Spice all on the High Street, with the latter being named Best Chef at the Curry Life Awards 2018.
 There has also been a fish and chips shop in the village since the 1960s.

-Markyate also offers a gym, a pharmacy and doctors' surgery, a general store, and a bakers.
+Markyate also offers a gym, a pharmacy and doctors' surgery, two general stores, and a bakers.